erinmd/fe-geobook/README.md

 ## Versions needed
 Node >= v19.8

-## How to run this project locally
+## How to run this project

+### Set up Firebase

+1. Start a firebase project https://console.firebase.google.com/
+2. Create a file firebaseConfig.js, use firebaseConfigExample.js to guide what information you need.
+You can get this information from Project Overview settings on firebase.

+### Run locally

 1. Fork and clone the repo